smd-linux/smdlinux-conky-manager/README.md

-# smd-linux-template
+# SMD-Linux Conky Manager
-Template for Repositories
+A GUI for managing Conkys